All phase-space linear bosonic channels are approximately Gaussian dilatable: Discussion and conclusions

 In conclusion, this paper provides a number of novel insights into the structure of linear bosonic channels, further bolstering their status as an important subject of study in continuous variable quantum information.\\

-{\it Acknowledgements.} LL acknowledges financial support from the European Research Council (ERC) under the Starting Grant GQCOP (Grant No.~637352).
+{\it Acknowledgements.} We thank an anonymous referee for helpful comments, and in particular for suggesting a simplified proof of Theorem~\ref{approx n modes thm}.
+LL acknowledges financial support from the European Research Council (ERC) under the Starting Grant GQCOP (Grant No.~637352).
 AW was supported by the Spanish MINECO (project FIS2016-86681-P) with the support of FEDER funds, and the Generalitat de Catalunya (project 2017-SGR-1127).